Mutations: APP K670_M671delinsNL (Swedish)

-Mutations: APP K670_M671delinsNL (Swedish)**

 Genetic Background: C57BL/6

-This widely-used and extensively characterized model was developed by researchers at Novartis and the University of Basel.
-These mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
+This widely-used and extensively characterized mouse model of AD was developed by researchers at Novartis and the University of Basel.
+These mice have a 7-fold overexpression of mutant human APP bearing the pathgenic Swedish mutation.
 The original publication also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations (Sturchler-Pierrat et al., 1997).
 The APP14 and APP22 models are no longer available.
 Data on this page refer to hemizygous APP23 animals.
 Homozygous APP23 mice on the C57BL/6 genetic background are viable but difficult to maintain as they breed less efficiently.
 Homozygotes reportedly develop amyloid pathology earlier and faster than hemizygotes (The Jackson Lab, May 2017).

 Deficits in spatial memory are observed in the Morris water maze at three months and become more severe with age (Van dam et al., 2003; Kelly et al., 2003).
 Memory deficits in passive avoidance were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.